jthorc/PythonUIVoiceTestAutomationSample/Readme.txt

 ADB control; Image comparision; Customize the test cases; running Regression test; Read bar code; Voice invoke Voice Assistant; Voice Recognizion

 Requirements/Dependencies:
-Please refer to the lib list in installlib
+Please refer to the lib list in installlib.
+If you experience "pip is not recognized as an internal or external command", you can try to run it under \python\<Python_Version>\Scripts\.

 Authors/Contributors: Shuocheng Jiang